 Andrea Lucia was stationed in Rwanda on the border to Burundi and the Democratic Republic of the Congo (DRC).
-Having been sent by the Arbeitsgemeinschaft für Entwicklungshilfe (AGEH), she is working with the Civil Peace Service, a program financed by the German Federal Ministry for Economic Cooperation and Development (BMZ).
-Here she outlines what its like to work as a peacebuilder.
+Having been sent by the Arbeitsgemeinschaft für Entwicklungshilfe (AGEH), she was working with the Civil Peace Service, a program financed by the German Federal Ministry for Economic Cooperation and Development (BMZ).
+Here she outlines what it's like to work as a peacebuilder.
+Andrea is currently based in Jordan.

 - The field of peacebuilding entails work in various areas such as Rule of Law, Human Rights, Conflict Management, Education, Livelihood and Health.
 The complexity of transforming a society from war to peace includes establishing formal systems, as well as new social norms.